Originally published by Financial Independence Hub.

 In the absence of consumer protection through regulation, the two organizations that establish and maintain standards for the financial planning profession in Canada have for the first time come together to create a single, unified set of financial planning standards and definitions.

-The Financial Planning Standards Council (FPSC) – a not-for-profit organization that develops, promotes and enforces professional standards in financial planning through Certified Financial Planner® certification, and the Institut québécois de planification financière (IQPF) – the only organization in Quebec authorized to grant financial planning diplomas and to establish rules concerning the ongoing professional development of professional financial planners, have joined forces in the creation of the Canadian Financial Planning Definitions, Standards & Competencies.
+The FP Canada) – a not-for-profit organization that develops, promotes and enforces professional standards in financial planning through Certified Financial Planner® certification, and the Institut québécois de planification financière (IQPF) – the only organization in Quebec authorized to grant financial planning diplomas and to establish rules concerning the ongoing professional development of professional financial planners, have joined forces in the creation of the Canadian Financial Planning Definitions, Standards & Competencies.

 While written for the financial planning industry and professionals, the publication offers all of us an absolute source of information on what a financial plan truly is, who a financial planner actually is, and what financial planning looks like in practice.
 It also defines the ethical and performance standards that you should expect from a professional financial planning relationship.